 Climb every mountain

-Mountains are really what Toyama does best.
-There’s the 90-kilometer adventure route through the Tateyama mountain range, the sightseeing Kurobe Gorge Railway through tunnels and across gravity-defying bridges, and the panoramic observatory on top of Japan’s highest dam.
-That’s not to mention all of the gorgeous hiking that’s on offer.
+The mountains of Toyama, located in Japan’s Chubu region, are some of the best you can find.
+For starters, there’s the 90-kilometer adventure route through the Tateyama mountain range, the sightseeing Kurobe Gorge Railway through tunnels, across gravity-defying bridges and the panoramic observatory on top of Japan’s tallest dam.

 However, if hiking isn’t your niche, head out to Toyama Bay and catch one of the country’s best sunsets.
 There, you can also sample the catch of the day from the Sea of Japan.

 Located at the heart of the city about 15 minutes from Toyama Station is Toyama Castle Park.
 Built in the mid-16th century, not much of the original parts of the structure remain.
 Due to natural disasters and the aftermath of World War II, only the Chitose Gomon Gates remain standing as original parts of the castle.
 To learn more about the castle’s long history, tourists can visit the Toyama Municipal Folk Museum not to be confused with the Toyama Memorial Museum which recounts not just the castle’s history, but also of the city of Toyama.